Lucas8p/studio/src/README.md

 ### 4. Run the Application with a Process Manager

-To keep your application running permanently, it's best to use a process manager like `pm2`.
+To keep your application running permanently, even after a server reboot, it's best to use a process manager like `pm2`.

 ```bash
 # Install pm2 globally